Stealing back her necklace was easy.

-But agreeing to pose as the future wife of the man she vowed to hate forever just to keep the ruby pendant might not be her wisest decision.
+But agreeing to what is tantamount to blackmail by the man she vowed to hate forever just to keep the ruby pendant wasn’t part of the plan.

-Set in the glamorous South of France, French Retribution is an action-packed, second chance romance featuring a sinfully sexy hero, a fake fiancée and a genuine HEA.
+Set in the South of France, French Retribution is a standalone steamy romantic suspense featuring a sinfully sexy hero, a fake fiancée, and a genuine HEA.

 Raph would recognise those blue eyes anywhere.
 Shimmering like a field of flax on a summer’s day, her gaze held him captive as it scoured the crowded marketplace.
 Her face might have been partially concealed by the rack of clothes she crouched behind, but he would never forget the colour of those eyes.